Property owners almost always initiate the LID process. The first things to do if you are considering forming an LID are to:

 - Work with us to schedule and host the meeting, during which City staff will work with you and your neighbors to clarify the scope of the proposed project, explain the LID process, and discuss possible alternatives.
 City staff will notify you and your neighbors of this meeting.

-If there is sufficient interest to proceed, City staff will:
+If there is sufficient interest among property owners on your street to proceed, City staff will:

 - Inspect your street.